 So we asked one of our dearest friends if she would’ve felt it to be our Officiant for the day, although she had never done it before in her life!
 I can’t say she didn’t do a good job that day, everyone was astounded and teared up at the end: even the most skeptical who thought we were going to mess up a traditional occurrence.
 But as an afterthought, I guess it would have been better if I had asked someone who wasn’t emotionally involved, to perform our ceremony speech.
 That’s simply because one can hardly ever control their emotions, and having to carry out such an important moment in the lives of the two people standing in front of you, is never an easy job if you’re emotionally involved in their story.
 I’ll just mention she was so nervous, she forgot to ask people to take their seats after the processional… so we ended up having everyone standing for the entire ceremony, asking themselves what were all the chairs for?! 🙂

 So that’s when everything came clear to me.
 I realized that nowadays, not all spouses are longing for a traditional ten-minutes-legal-speech ceremony anymore.
-As hard as they may try setting up everything themselves and taking care of all aspects, they can never have the complete certainty that everything will go perfectly during their ceremony.
-And let’s face it: those 20 minutes of words spoken and rings being exchanged, when you pledge your love and commitment to each other in front of all your beloved, that’s what shall make your wedding successful and unforgettable.
+As hard as they may try setting up everything themselves and taking care of all aspects, they can never have the complete certainty that everything will go perfectly during the ceremony.
+And let’s face it: those 20 minutes of words spoken and rings given, when you’re holding each other’s shaking hands & vowing your love and commitment to one another… that’s what really sets the tone of the day and shall make your wedding heartfelt and unforgettable.

 And that’s when I started working as an Officiant.
 I began giving a hand to my closest friends, who were to be married in the short run.
 I started creating and performing their customized wedding ceremonies and before I knew it, I found myself in love with doing this.